josephthecoolguy/josephthecoolguy.github.io/README.md

-# elijah is a fat ass nigga pedo that likes cheese pizza
+# sunny is unhittable and he pushes p